What Are the Best Options for Repairing a Cracked Tooth?

 • Craze lines: Tiny cracks in tooth enamel, usually harmless and painless.

-• Fractured cusps: Cracks around dental fillings or corners of teeth.
+• Fractured cusps: Cracks around tooth fillings or corners of teeth.

 • Vertical root fractures: Cracks starting at the root and extending upward.